AndrasKovacs/system-f-omega/README.md

 This setup would be amenable to termination proofs only for predicative or stratified System F, similarly to what's in the paper of [Eades and Stump](http://homepage.cs.uiowa.edu/~astump/papers/pstt-2010.pdf).

 However, eta expansion, renaming and type substition is still total (as certified by Agda) and hopefully useful.
-We also have a rather large chunk of the correctness proof for STLC's normalization, and we can play around with the normalization function.
+We also have a rather large chunk of the correctness proof for STLC's normalization, and we can play around with the F-omega normalization function.